 In 1955, the arts disciplines finally reached departmental status and just five years later, the Church Fine Arts building was completed.
 Named after James Edward Church, a professor of Latin, German, classical art and history (1892-1959) and founder of what is now the Nevada Museum of Art, the Church Fine Arts building provided the first unified arts space for students and faculty.

-An addition to the building in the mid-1980s created more classroom space, a concert hall, a gallery exhibition area and a small theatre, enabling greater attendance and participation in the arts by members of the community.
-The initial and subsequent investments in arts facilities were prompted by an increased demand for arts education within a growing university and by dedicated supporters in the community.
+With a growing demand for arts facilities and classes, this building expanded during the 1980s to include additional classroom space, a concert hall, a gallery exhibition area and a small theatre, enabling greater attendance and participation in the arts by members of the community.

 History of the art department

 The department of art traces its origins to 1905 when Katherine Lewers was hired to teach drawing to teaching, engineering and home economics majors.
 Fueled by education investment following WWII, the department began a trajectory of development kicked off with the hiring of Craig Sheppard in 1947.

 Sheppard grew course offerings to include painting and sculpture, hired Edward Yates in 1952 and eventually helped move the department in 1960 from Quonset huts on the east side of campus into the Church Fine Arts building designed by famed modernist architect Richard Neutra.

 Sheppard curated an impressive exhibition of 70 works by 50 museum-collected artists including Giacometti, Picasso, Degas and Matisse.
 This exhibition marks the foundation of the department's exhibition and collecting programs that would grow into University Galleries, the campus museum of art.

 Throughout the 1950s and 60s, the department added several faculty members to create areas of study in ceramics, printmaking, drawing and art education.